GingaaBread/GNOStatic/src/object_orientation/properties.md

 # Properties

-Properties are the attributes that you can define in classes.
+Properties are attributes that you can define in classes.
 Example properties for a class _Car_ could be _maxSpeed_, _colour_, _amountOfWheels_, etc.

 Properties **cannot** be placed inside the body of a class, but **must** be placed in the class